Book cover

 // Same for Motorcycle

 Finally, we need to modify the loop that traverses the list of parked vehicles.
-In the new code, we call the accept method of each vehicle, passing the visitor as a parameter.
+In the new code, we call the accept method of each vehicle, passing the visitor as an argument.

 PrintVisitor visitor = new PrintVisitor();